 Cycles and scooters

 Many students choose to cycle at the University, and we offer a range of services and benefits for cyclists.
-You can even hire one of our fleet of bikes for a term or academic year, which is a great way to try out cycling without a long term commitment.
+You can even hire a bike for a term or academic year, which is a great way to try out cycling without a long term commitment.

 Cycle hire available 24/7 across Birmingham and the West Midlands